-Our old washing machine (width 585 mm) has broken down and we need to buy a new one.
+We need to buy a new washing machine.
 The width of the space available is just 600 mm.
-A local retailer recommended having a gap of at least a quarter of an inch on either side of any washing machine we buy.
+A local retailer recommended having a gap of at least a quarter of an inch on either side.

 This leaves an available width of at most 587 mm, which seems to rule out all the standard-size machines currently on the market.
-Do you agree with the advice I was given?
-In theory a machine 595 mm wide would fit but that only leaves 2.5 mm on either side.
-This might be a problem when a machine ages and vibrates more.
-If you think 595 mm is too wide, what about a width of 590 mm
+Do you agree with the advice I was given? ”

 Ideally a gap all the way round would help air flow and give some leeway if the machine moves about on spin.
 However, the standard gap designed into fitted kitchens for an appliance is 600mm.
 Washing machine manufacturers are making plenty of washing machines at 600mm width and they must know they will only just fit.
 They clearly aren’t concerned.